charles37/WhichIsBetterAI/README.md

 ### Key Functions

 - `similarEnough`: This function uses Jaro-Winkler distance, a measure of similarity between two strings, to determine if two concepts are similar enough.
 It is mainly used in the `runComparison` function to decide which of the concepts was chosen by the model.
 - `runComparison`: This is the main function of this script.
 It takes the names of two concepts and runs a comparison using OpenAI's GPT-3.5-turbo model.
 It returns the name of the concept that the model considers 'better'.
-For the time being, the API key for OpenAI is hard-coded in this function.

-### How the Script Works

-The `runComparison` function sends a request to OpenAI's API with a chat message prompt crafted to make the model output only one of the two input concepts.
-The model's output is then compared to the original concept names using the `similarEnough` function to determine which concept the model has chosen.

-The function handles errors by returning the error message or the raw model output when it cannot match the model output to one of the concepts.

-Please note that this script does not handle any network errors that may occur during communication with the OpenAI API.

-### How to Use the Script

-The script is designed to be used as a module, so you can import it into your Haskell programs using `import Tagger.AI`.
-After importing, you can call the `runComparison` function with your chosen concepts to get a comparison from the OpenAI model.